 What should I do with my........

 Clothes: Many of us have tried hauling are clothes out to our car arm load by arm load.
 There is a better way.
 On each of our trucks we provide 6 wardrobe boxes for clothes that hang in your closets.
 Each box will do up to 2ft of clothes.
-If you need more boxes please let us know.
+If you need more boxes, please let us know.
 These boxes make it so simple.
-We can bring them in for you, and all you need to do is take the clothes from were there hanging and hang them in the wardrobe box.
-When you arrive to your new home. all you do is rehang them.
-As for clothes in your dresser drawers we suggest you leave all of them in the drawers.
-And of course you may always pack them into boxes if you would like.
+We can bring them in for you, and all you need to do is take the clothes from where they are hanging and hang them in the wardrobe box.
+When you arrive to your new home you take them from the box and hang them back up.
+As for clothes in your dresser drawers we suggest you leave all of them in the drawers as long as the drawers can be securely closed and do not add excessive weight.
+And of course, you may always pack them into boxes if you would like.

 Drawer in your furniture: One of the most common questions we get.
 First, if the drawer contains breakables they need to be removed and packed.
 If the drawer contains small lose items, it also needs to be removed and packed as the items will probably fall out of the back of the drawer.
 If there are just clothes in the drawers it is best to just leave them in the drawer as this reduces packing.
-Furthermore we use shrink-wrap to hold drawers in as it is much quicker to wrap them then make several trips with the drawers.
+Furthermore, we use shrink-wrap to hold drawers in as it is much quicker to wrap them then make several trips with the drawers.

 Mattress: You may get a mattress bag at U-Haul, Walmart, Home-depot or any storage facility that carries moving supplies.
 We do not provide those.
 Once you have the bag you can either put it on yourself or let us put it on for you.
 A simpler way you may consider, let us shrink wrap the mattress and then there is no cost for a bag, but yet it is still protected from dirt.

 Pictures large and small: If the picture fits in a box you should wrap it in paper or bubble wrap it and secure it in a box.
-If the picture is to large for a box, leave it to us.
+If the picture is too large for a box, leave it to us.
 We will pad wrap and load them between mattress, or in a safe place in the truck.

 Small Fragile Items: All small fragile items should be either bubble wrapped, or paper wrapped and packed into a box.
 The box needs to be marked as fragile and you might want to point these boxes out to your movers if necessary.

 Fridge/Freezer: The fridge should be emptied out of all contents.
-You may elect to keep your items in your freezer if they don't make it to heavy.
+You may elect to keep your items in your freezer if they don't make it too heavy.
 This should be one of the last things you should do as we will load it last.
 When we get to the new place we will get unloaded out of the truck as quickly as possible and reload the food back in it to keep any loss to a minimum.

 Washer/Dryer: As movers this a common item we move.
-We will disconnect and reconnect your washer and dryer as long as any of the components do not to to be changed.
+We will disconnect and reconnect your washer and dryer as long as any of the components do not need to be changed.
 There are times you may need to purchase a new dryer bag or even a new dryer cord.
-Some homes have 3 prong hook ups and some have 4 prong hook ups, Your movers are trained to switch these out.
+Some homes have 3 prong hook ups, and some have 4 prong hook ups.
+Your movers are trained to switch these out.
 If your movers tell you that a different prong cord is necessary, you may go to home-depot, Lowes, or even Ace Hardware.
 They run about $25 and come with everything needed.
 Ask your movers if you need this service as we include this in the hourly rate.

 Small lamps: All small lamps should be put in a box if they will fit.
-When there is glass on the base of a lamp it needs to be bubble wrapped and either but in a big box or let your movers no so they can take special care of the item.
-If the lamp does not fit in a box please leave it for the movers as they are trained in transporting it properly.
+When there is glass on the base of a lamp it needs to be bubble wrapped and either but in a big box or let your movers know so they can take special care of the item.
+If the lamp does not fit in a box, please leave it for the movers as they are trained in transporting it properly.

-Personal items: These are items that you may want to keep or move yourself like purses, guns, money, ammo etc..
-We suggest you make a spot in your home like on your counter, in a corner, or somewhere the movers don't need to be.
+Personal items: These are items that you may want to keep or move yourself like purses, guns, money, ammo etc. We suggest you make a spot in your home like on your counter, in a corner, or somewhere the movers don't need to be.
 Please advise your movers about these items and they will not move them.

 Bedding: There are 2 ways to take care of the blankets and pillows.
 The most common way would be to bag it up as you want it to stay as clean as possible.
 If you would like we may load these items into our wardrobe boxes as long as you don't use all of them for your clothes.
-The basic idea is to keep the pillows and blankets clean so you don't have to wash them as soon as you arrive to your new home.
+The basic idea is to keep the pillows and blankets clean, so you don't have to wash them as soon as you arrive to your new home.

-Plants/Fake Plants: All live plants are hard to transport in a moving truck as it gets hot in the back of the truck.
+Plants/Artificial Plants: All live plants are hard to transport in a moving truck as it gets hot in the back of the truck.
 The dirt in the pots may spill.
 We will move them as best as we can but will not guarantee the soil, or the life of the plant.
-It is best to take these items with you were you can secure them better in your car, and it is not to hot for them.
-For fake plants, if they fit in a box you should probably pack them.
-If they do not, just leave them for the movers as we train our guys how to transport them safely.
+It is best to take these items with you where you can secure them better in your car, and it is not too hot for them.
+For artificial plants, if they fit in a box, pack them in a box.

-Jewelry Boxes: First, if you have any jewelry item valued over $10,000 we ask you move those pieces your self.
-Typically we will wrap the box in front of you and have you initial the shrink wrap.
+Jewelry Boxes: First, if you have any jewelry item valued over $10,000, we ask you move those pieces yourself.
+Typically, we will wrap the box in front of you and have you initial the shrink wrap.
 We will have you there when we unwrap the box and put it where you would like it.